-The program's residents meet with their Northern California regional cohort, on a regular basis for the regional training seminars.
-Many residents stay after local trainings or arrive early to regional trainings in order to have lunch and socialize with peers.
+The program's residents may meet with the other residents in their Northern California regional cohort, at least four times per year for the regional training seminars.
+Residents may stay after local trainings or arrive early to regional trainings in order to have lunch and socialize with their peers.
 During these gatherings, residents update each other on projects and compare notes regarding training experiences.
 Residents also have opportunities to meet with the psychologists who are presenters or attendees of the seminars.
 Frequently, seminar leaders invite residents to email or call them with further questions, thus broadening residents' access to professional networking in the Northern California Region.

 Residents exchange information on a variety of topics that are relevant to them including, but not limited to, wellness and work environment, preparing for the EPPP, and career development.
-Together, they generate new ideas which they communicate to their supervisors, site directors, and consortium director.
+Together, they generate new ideas which they communicate to their supervisors and site director.

-All residents receive a minimum of two hours per week of individual supervision.
-Each resident meets individually with his/her primary supervisor for at least one hour per week, and with his/her delegated supervisor for one hour per week, to discuss cases.
+Each resident receives a minimum of two hours per week of individual supervision.
+The resident meets individually with his/her primary supervisor for at least one hour per week, and with his/her delegated supervisor for one hour per week, to discuss cases.
 Supervisors are also responsible for reviewing, critiquing, and electronically signing all patient session notes that residents have entered into the electronic medical record.

-All residents participate in weekly two-hour supervision groups that focus on how to best provide direct patient care and interpret data from complex cases.
+All residents participate weekly in two-hour group supervision, whose focus is how best to provide direct patient care within the context of an HMO setting.
 The group supervision sessions also provide a place for the resident to present cases in a formal manner.
-Supervision groups include didactic trainings which focus on aspects of clinical neuropsychology practice that the residents may not regularly encounter.
+Residents may also periodically present Best Practices literature reviews.